Dutch Iris 'Golden Beauty'

 Their straight stems are excellent for picking, so it is worth planting a few extras for the vase.

 The foliage of Dutch Iris is mid green, narrow, and upright.
 It is the perfect complement to the blooms and easy to weave into almost any garden scheme.
 You can even grow them in large containers or pots (just don’t forget to water).

 Dutch Iris are delightfully hardy bulbs which will easily naturalise to give you years of increasing colour.
 Plant 10-15cm deep in any well drained soil.
 Water to establish, then you only need bother if rainfall is low during their growth – as most of Australia experiences natural rainfall though autumn/winter they are usually pretty self sufficient.
 Dutch Iris are relatively trouble free, but it is a good idea to protect new growth from slugs and snails, and keep an eye out for aphids as the weather warms up.

-Climates south of Sydney/Perth and the Qld Tablelands are best for these Iris.
-Choose a spot with at least six hours of sun a day – in warmer climes half a day is just ok.
+Climates south of Sydney/Perth and up in the Qld Tablelands are best for these Iris.
+Choose a spot with around six hours of sun a day – in warmer climes half a day is just ok.
 Fertilise with a general purpose fertiliser annually when they begin to grow.

 Our tip: if you are pushed for space in the garden try companion planting your Dutch Iris with salad greens in the veggie plot.
 You can pick the blooms and harvest the leaves at the same time.
 Plant more greens as needed and they will help hide the fading foliage.

 Supplied as: Bulbs

 Cool to Mediterranean